mc776/HideousDestructor/README.md

 Make sure you have keys bound for speed, crouch, reload, zoom, and user1 through 4.

-hd_manual.txt contains the full manual. hd.txt contains a draft of the relevant information for any future archival in /idgames.
+hd_manual.md contains the full manual. hd.txt contains a draft of the relevant information for any future archival in /idgames.